Representation Bias in Data: A Survey on Identification and Resolution Techniques: An Overview of Representation Bias

 \section{An Overview of Representation Bias}

-With the abundance of data collected from a wide range of contexts, we are transitioning from decision-making based on intuition and observations to potentially far more success-prone decision-making based on the data.
-Data-driven decision-making suggests that every decision should generalize based on the information set verifying its effectiveness and performance.
-This entails the fact that every decision is only as good as the data used to make it \cite{barocas2016big}.
-The quality of underlying data can be questionable for numerous reasons that affect the precision of the decision.
-Yet, one of the most important, yet less noticed, aspects of data quality is being representative for all the possible subgroups influenced by that decision.
+With the abundance of data collected from a wide range of contexts, we are transitioning from decision-making based on intuition and anecdotal observations to decision-making based on the data.
+Data-driven decision-making has great potential, and success stories abound.
+But there are also failures, usually because the larger volume can make it easier to hide many problems.
+It is said that every decision is only as good as the data used to make it \cite{barocas2016big}.
+One of the most important, aspects of data quality is being representative of all the possible subgroups influenced by that decision \cite{firmani2019ethical}.
 This representativeness originates from how the data has been collected.
-With a prospective data collection approach such as through a survey or a scientific experiment, data scientists may be able to specify requirements like representation in data.
-However, more often than not, data, now known as found data, is collected independently in a process that data scientist has limited or no control over.
+With a prospective data collection approach, such as through a survey or a scientific experiment, data scientists may be able to specify requirements like representation in data.
+However, more often than not, data, now known as found data, is collected independently in a process that data scientists have limited or no control over.
 Besides, it is important to note that while data must follow the actual production distribution, this is not sufficient for the development of representative data.
-The data must include enough examples from less popular regions if these regions are to be handled well by the system.
+The data must include enough examples from "less popular regions" of data space if these regions are to be handled well by the system.